ssstylish/external/README.md

 # External

-**external** is a setup for hacking Android applications, including elements of rendering, Internet access and more.
+**external** includes elements of rendering, internet access, memory interaction, and more.

 ## Features